How do Utility Warehouse's fixed energy deals stack up?

 Electricity

-The percentage figures we give against the current is an average, but as what you pay depends on where you live and how much you use (due to an interaction of the standing charge and unit prices), you'll need to get a quote yourself to see the exact price difference between it and what you'll pay on the Price Cap (you should also find out the exact unit rates in your region).
+The percentage figures we give against the current is an average, but as what you pay depends on where you live and how much you use (due to an interaction of the standing charge and unit prices), you'll need to get a quote yourself to see the exact price difference between it and what you'll pay on the Price Cap.
+Try our energy tariffs comparison on Cheap Energy Club.
 You can also use our 'Should you fix calculator?' to check.

 That's especially important for those on lower usage, because you have to factor the savings on that against the cost of the other products you'll need.